NivaldoFarias/cms-poc/README.md

 ### Run Server Only

-To run a lone Server Container, check the steps described at [Server](https://github.com/NivaldoFarias/customer-management/tree/main/server#docker-container).
+To run a lone Server Container, follow the steps described at [Server](https://github.com/NivaldoFarias/customer-management/tree/main/server#docker-container).

 #